 If you have a food mill or an electric tomato strainer, it'll make this process even easier.

 The resulting purée may be a little coarse, depending on the fineness of your strainer.
 You can either leave it like that if you don't mind a little texture, or you can pass it through an even finer strainer to get a smoother result.

 Whether you’ve opted for the quick cook method here, or a raw coulis, you can use either purée as you wish.
 The passata can be incorporated into any cooked dish or used to make a full-fledged sauce by combining it with aromatics like onion, garlic, and herbs.
 Both types freeze really well, they're the kind of thing you can make in large batches in the summer and then defrost long after tomato season is over.

 And with that, I think we really do have every major tomato sauce need covered.

-A quick and easy puree made from fresh tomatoes, which can then be used in any recipe calling for a tomato puree.
+A quick and easy purée made from fresh tomatoes, which can then be put to use in future tomato sauces.